 Drugs used in the treatment of CML are quite powerful and it is important that you inform your doctor of any medications you are taking prior to beginning therapy.

 Below you will find access to lists of known interactions, as well as a link to a Drug Interaction Checker.

-- Iclusig (Ponatinib) - Choose option seven (7) when the page loads.
+Iclusig (Ponatinib) - Scroll to section seven (7) when the page loads.

 Checking for Drug Interactions

-Access the Drug Interaction Checker by MedScape (requires free membership)
+Access the Drug Interaction Checker by MedScape (may require free membership)

-While the National CML Society works to keep this list current and up to date, it is possible that there are drugs not listed here that could have potential adverse affects when added to a CML therapy regimin.
+While the National CML Society works to keep this list current and up to date, it is possible that there are drugs not listed here that could have potential adverse effects when added to a CML therapy regimen.
 When in doubt, consult with your physician or a treatment professional.